All incoming Soldiers follow the link above for detailed reporting procedures.

 - Debt elimination strategies

-The III Corps Inspector General (IG) serves as an extension of the Commanding General by providing him with an independent and impartial assessment of the readiness, morale, welfare, and discipline of the Command and report on other matters that impact upon the economy and/or efficiency of the Command.
+The III Armored Corps Inspector General serves as an extension of the commanding general by providing him with an independent and impartial assessment of the readiness, morale, welfare and discipline of the command and report on other matters that impact upon the economy and/or efficiency of the Command.

-Whether you're headed to Fort Hood or the time has come for your next duty station, find all the contact information you need for a smooth move here.
+Whether you're headed to Fort Cavazos or the time has come for your next duty station, find all the contact information you need for a smooth move here.

-The Retirement Services Program is designed to assist Soldiers and their Families in their transition to retirement and to keep them updated on their benefits and entitlements after retirement.
-This includes active duty, retirees, spouses, dependents, widows, widowers, former spouses, and veterans.
-A primary element of retirement services is proper and timely counseling on the career status bonus (CSB), Survivor Benefit Plan (SBP) and Reserve Component SBP.
+The Retirement Services Program is designed to assist Soldiers and their families in their transition to retirement and to keep them updated on their benefits and entitlements after retirement.
+This includes active duty, retirees, spouses, dependents, widows, widowers, former spouses and veterans.
+A primary element of retirement services is proper and timely counseling on the career status bonus, Survivor Benefit Plan and Reserve Component SBP.

 Instill policies and procedures for a comprehensive Garrison Safety Program.
 Provide technical advice to the Garrison Commander and staff on integration of safety and risk management into all missions and functions within the command.

 If you have been the victim of sexual harassment or sexual assault, you have a voice, you have rights and we’re here to help.
 You’ll find an advocate ready to assist you 24/7.
 Click on our link for more information on assistance with reporting, support and prevention.

 Located on 62nd Street near the hospital, the Soldier and Family Assistance Center is a one-stop location built to equip and aid wounded, ill and injured Soldiers who are assigned or attached to Warrior Transition Units.
 SFAC services help these Soldiers make life-changing decisions as they transition back to duty or on to civilian life.